-- Ensure all employees undergo safeguarding and child protection training, including online safety, and that such training is regularly updated and is in line with advice from the safeguarding partners - Ensure that the school has appropriate filtering and monitoring systems in place, and review their effectiveness.
-This includes: - Making sure that the leadership team and employees are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - Reviewing the DfE's filtering and monitoring standards, and discussing with IT employees and service providers what needs to be done to support the school in meeting these standards

-In addition they will ensure:

-- The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - The DSL has lead authority for safeguarding, including online safety and understanding the filtering and monitoring systems and processes in place - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about employee members (including supply staff, volunteers and contractors). - Online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies - That this policy reflects that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised

-Where another organisation is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll) the local governing body will:

-- Seek assurance that the organisation has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed - Make sure there are arrangements for the organisation to liaise with the school about safeguarding arrangements, where appropriate - Make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply

-All governors will read Keeping Children Safe in Education in its entirety.
+- Ensure all staff undergo safeguarding and child protection training, including online safety, and that such training is regularly updated and is in line with advice from the safeguarding partners - Ensure that the school has appropriate filtering and monitoring systems in place and review their effectiveness.
+This includes: - Making sure that the leadership team and staff are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - Reviewing the DfE's filtering and monitoring standards, and discussing with IT staff and service providers what needs to be done to support the school in meeting these standards - In addition, they will ensure: - The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - The DSL has lead authority for safeguarding, including online safety and understanding the filtering and monitoring systems and processes in place - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors). - Online safety is a running and interrelated theme within the whole-school approach to safeguarding and related policies - That this policy reflects that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised - Where another organisation is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll) the local governing body will: - Seek assurance that the organisation has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed - Make sure there are arrangements for the organisation to liaise with Connex about safeguarding arrangements, where appropriate - Make sure that safeguarding requirements are a condition of using the premises, and that any agreement to use the premises would be terminated if the other body fails to comply - All governors will read Keeping Children Safe in Education in its entirety.

-6.4 The Headteacher
+6.4 The principal

-The headteacher is responsible for the implementation of this policy, including:

-- Ensuring that employees (including temporary staff) and volunteers: - $\circ\;$ Are informed of our systems that support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - Communicating this policy to parents/carers when their child joins the school and via the school website - $\circ~$ Ensuring there is always adequate cover if the DSL is absent - Acting as the 'case manager' in the event of an allegation of abuse made against another employee or volunteer, where appropriate o Making decisions regarding all low-level concerns
+- The principal is responsible for the implementation of this policy, including: - Ensuring the safety and welfare of all children attending the setting, including where children are placed with external or alternative providers - Ensuring that staff (including temporary staff) and volunteers are informed of systems that support safeguarding, including this policy, as part of their induction - Ensuring all staff understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - Communicating this policy to parents/carers when their child joins Connex Group and via the Connex website - Ensuring there is always adequate cover if the DSL is absent - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate - Making decisions regarding all low-level concerns